amyspencerproject/beginner-javascript/readme.md

 Installed Wes's ESLint-Prettier config package.
 This downloaded ESLint with a Prettier plugin locally in the begginer-javascript directory.
 Here is the [REPO](https://github.com/wesbos/eslint-config-wesbos) with directions for installing.

+If you want to disable ESLint for an entire file `/* eslint-disable */` or for just a line use `/* eslint-disable-line */` using a block comment instaad of a `//` line comment

 ## Running Scripts

 Put `<script></script>` tags right bebore the HTML closing `</body>` tag.
 Do not put anywhere above the DOM because things run in order and if JS is looking for the DOM before it loads you will return a null.